How to make your TV a smart TV

 - Plug a tablet to your TV: Tablets come at reasonable price, have a relatively low power consumption, and most of them can be plugged to an HDMI port on your TV.
 Controlling the tablet from your couch might become a problem though.
 Also, since I like to optimize power usage, I am not very happy with the tablet solution since the screen might be constantly ON and I don’t need that

 - Buy an actual smart TV: This is probably the most expensive and the less “long term” solution in my opinion.
 Remember when you bought that 3D Television, or that DivX DVD player?
 Yeah… well, you don’t want to make the same mistake again.
 These embedded TVs promise to keep up to date with firmwares updates, but their functionality is fairly limited, and there’s always one or 2 things you want them to do that they won’t do for you.
-For my personal example, the “smart” TVs I’ve seen in store in Japan don’t have Netflix support, because netflix is not officially available in Japan… Well, too bad for me if I want to use a VPN to be able to do this, this simply won’t work.
+For my personal example, the “smart” TVs I’ve seen in store in Japan don’t have Netflix support, because netflix is not officially available in Japan… (we have ways to bypass these Netflix limitations, but if the TV does not have the app in the first place, you’re screwed)

 - Use your videogame console: The XBox 360, the PS3, and the Wii U all have fairly decent multimedia functionality.
 In particular the PS3, with its Blu-Ray support, Netflix and Amazon instant video, is an interesting approach.
 The Wii U also seems to be headed towards being a multimedia device, and it’s definitely something we will discuss.
 Spoiler alert: I believe the Blu Ray format is dead, and video game consoles, just like computers, use more power than they’re worth if your goal is not to play high end video games.